 Can we EVER go wrong if we are seeking to do God’s will in ALL we do?
 Think carefully about this.
 Would we sin if we are seeking God’s presence?
 No… In fact, sin is rebellion against God.
 Sin separates us from God (Isa 59:2)(Ps 66:18) (Jn 9:31)(1 Pet 3:12)(Jer 5:25).
 When we sin, we are running away from God, and not towards God.

 (Deut 4:29) says that if you seek the Lord with all of your heart and soul, you will find Him (Also see: 2 Chr 15:2).
 The Lord despises those who are lukewarm towards Him (Rev 3:16).
 Let us fervently and passionately seek the Lord’s presence with singing (Ps 100:2), praise (Ps 22:26), thanksgiving (Ps 95:2)(Ps 100:4), rejoicing and gladness (Ps 40:16)(Ps 70:4), and trembling (Job 23:15)(Jer 5:22)(Ps 114:7).
 May the desire of our souls be to the remembrance of God and His name (Ps 26:8).

-Most importantly, we must remember that without Jesus, we cannot stand in God's presence at all (Jude 1:24).
+Most importantly, we must remember that without Jesus, we cannot stand in God’s presence at all (Jude 1:24).
 Jesus gave his life to pay the penalty for our sins, and allow us to spend eternity with our Lord.
 A life without Jesus while we are alive on this Earth, means an ETERNITY without the presence of the Lord when we die (2 Th 1:9).
 Please do not allow this to happen.
-If you have not surrendered your life to Jesus and made Him your Lord and Savior, please go to our Plan Of Salvation link to see how you may do so today.
+If you have not surrendered your life to Jesus and made Him your Lord and Savior, please go here to see how you may do so today.